Digital family medicine cabinet — what it includes, how it works and how much it costs

 The difference between a reminder and managing a home medicine cabinet

-A reminder answers one question: “did you remember to use the product?”.
-Managing a home medicine cabinet answers much more: “what do we have?”, “where is it?”, “who does it belong to?”, “is it suitable for a child?”, “is it past its date?”, and “can someone else see this too?”.
+A reminder answers one question: “did you remember to take or use this product?”.
+Managing a home medicine cabinet answers many more: “what do we have?”, “where is it?”, “who does it belong to?”, “is it suitable for a child?”, “is it expired?” and “can someone else see this too?”.

 The key differences at a glance: